 - Study the IWCA’s Talking Points posted here, to help understand the IWCA’s position before attempting to explain potential glass issues to builders and other customers.

 - Some tempered glass surfaces are highly susceptible to scratching, the IWCA recommends that you study the latest joint release from IWCA and GANA (Glass Association of North America), “Proper Procedures for Cleaning Architectural Glass” and have an open dialogue with your clients about what methods will or may be used to clean their glass, and the potential issues that may arise from deployment of these methods.

 - The IWCA recommends a glass scratch liability waiver for all window cleaning contracts, before any work is done.
-Click here for an example of a Cleaner to Builder liability waiver.
+Click here for an example of a Non-Routine Cleaning liability waiver.
 This waiver is simply an example provided for informational purposes ONLY.
 The IWCA recommends you have competent legal counsel review any waiver you may choose to deploy in your business.

 Builder Education Packet

 IWCA Builder Education Packet

 Window cleaners – Use a builder education packet to educate builders about potential glass problems before they become scratches.
 Download and print these documents, and send this vital information to builders in your area along with your proposal or marketing materials.